turingschool/career-development-curriculum-site/module_three/week_2_application_process.md

 You can find all this information synthesized here in the [Resources page on Finding Opportunities](/resources/finding_opportunities).

-We also looked at this chart to understand the components of the job search process:
+And consider all the components of the job search process:

 ![Job Search Strategy Chart](/images/Job%20Search%20Strategy%20Chart.png)

-Today, we're going to spend more time diving into the 4th step on what goes into the actual application.
+Let's look at the 4th step on what goes into the actual application.

 ### Application Process
 The actual application refers to 3 things: